pleabargain/EnglishHelpsYourCareer/idioms.md

 * If you spill the beans, you reveal a secret or confess to something.
 # Spinning a line
 * When someone spins you a line, they are trying to deceive you by lying.

 # Spinning a yarn
 * When someone spins you a yarn, they are trying to deceive you by lying.

 # Spirit is willing, but the flesh is weak
-* If the spirit is willing but the flesh is weak, someone lacks the willpower to change things they do because they derive
-* too much pleasure from them.
+* If the spirit is willing but the flesh is weak, someone lacks the willpower to change things they do because they derive too much pleasure from them.

 # Spirit of the law
 * The spirit of the law is the idea or ideas that the people who made the law wanted to have effect.

 # Spit blood
 * If someone is spitting blood, they are absolutely furious.

+# spit into the wind
+completely useless activity
+* Performing regression testing while the code is being refactored can be like spitting into the wind if you don't have good coverage.
+* Washing windows in a rain storm is spitting into the wind.

 # Spitting image
 * If a person is the spitting image of somebody, they look exactly alike.

 # Split hairs
 * If people split hairs, they concentrate on tiny and unimportant details to find fault with something.

 # Spoil the ship for a ha'pworth of tar
 * (UK) If someone spoils the ship for a ha'pworth (halfpenny's worth) of tar, they spoil something completely by trying to make a small economy.
 # Spot on